Exploring the Essential Bathroom Aids for the Elderly

 The NHS reports that one in three adults 65+ will fall at least once a year, with the bathroom topping the list for location of injuries.

-11 Essential Bathroom Aids for the Elderly & Disabled
+These are the Essential Bathroom Aids for the Elderly

 # Aid How It Helps Best For